ASU logo

 The largest group site, the Arizona State University (ASU) Center for Bioenergy and Photosynthesis, went online in 1995.
 Formerly known as the Center for the Study of Early Events in Photosynthesis, the center expanded its areas of interest to emphasize bioenergy research into alternative fuels derived from photosynthetic bacterial biomass, the production of hydrogen from photosynthetic influenced model systems, and participation with other ASU initiatives to study climate change and energy sustainability issues at the scientific and public policy levels.
 In recognition of this evolution, the center changed its name.
 Its Web site was developed and is currently maintained by one of us (LO) and can be accessed at http://bioenergy.asu.edu.
 This award-winning site is very comprehensive and showcases not only the operations and work of the center, but also provides original material and numerous annotated links to individual and group photosynthesis research sites of interest to researchers, educators, students and the general public.
 Early on, the center site was tasked to cover “all things photosynthesis” and this has now expanded to include bioenergy matters and related issues such as climate change and other solar energy topics.
 One of its most popular items is the educational section that contains links to sites of interest to students and educators and has been annotated as to subject matter and appropriate age-level of understanding (http://bioenergy.asu.edu/photosyn/education/learn.html).
 Recently, the center added Facebook (http://www.facebook.com/pages/Tempe-AZ/Center-for-Bioenergy-Photosynthesis/121720517379?ref=ts) and Twitter (http://twitter.com/bioenergycenter) pages in order to provide breaking news to the public.
 Another popular area is its Nicelist, a list of photosynthesis researchers who don’t mind receiving and answering emails (hence they are “nice”) and includes their email addresses and, in most cases, their Web site URLs (http://bioenergy.asu.edu/photosyn/nicelist.html).
 Some of the center’s other Web pages will be mentioned in the other sections.
 An artistic representation of the promise of bioenergy from photosynthesis is shown in Fig. 1.

-ASU is also the home of a new Department of Energy Frontier Research Center (EFRC), the ASU Center for Bio-Inspired Solar Fuel Production (http://solarfuel.clas.asu.edu/), established in 2009.
+ASU is also the home of a Department of Energy Frontier Research Center (EFRC), the ASU Center for Bio-Inspired Solar Fuel Production (http://solarfuel.clas.asu.edu/), established in 2009.
 Closely affiliated with the Center for Bioenergy & Photosynthesis, this new center approaches the design of a complete system for solar water oxidation and hydrogen production by applying the fundamental design principles of photosynthesis to the construction of synthetic components, and their incorporation into an operational unit.
 The functional blueprint of photosynthesis is being followed, using non-biological materials.
 See below in the “Bioenergy / Biofuels/ Solar Fuel / Biomass” section for more EFRC sites related to photosynthesis and renewable bioenergy research.

 The Photosynthesis Group at Queen Mary University of London, UK (http://queenmaryphotosynthesis.org/) contains much useful information and links as well as interesting pages on ‘‘Light, Time and Micro-Organisms’’ (http://jfa.bio.qmul.ac.uk/~john/webstar/ltm/default.html), imaging chlorophyll fluorescence, and much more.
 Also see the Web sites for John Allen and Jon Nield in the “Individual Researchers’ Sites” section.

-Uppsala University, also located in Sweden, is the home of the Photosynthesis Group (http://www.fotomol.uu.se/Forskning/Biomimetics/fotosyntes/index.shtm), led by Stenbjörn Styring, which studies Photosystem II and artificial photosynthesis.
+Uppsala University, located in Sweden, is the home of the Photosynthesis Group (http://www.fotomol.uu.se/Forskning/Biomimetics/fotosyntes/index.shtm), led by Stenbjörn Styring, which studies Photosystem II and artificial photosynthesis.
 It is also the home of the new SOLAR-H program to bring together laboratories to do basic research on hydrogen production from renewable sources (http://www.fotomol.uu.se/Forskning/Biomimetics/solarh/index.shtm).

 The Avron-Wilstätter Center for Photosynthesis Research is located at the Weizmann Institute of Science, Israel. (http://www.weizmann.ac.il/acadaff/Scientific_Activities/2009/wilstatter_center.html) and is working with several groups to study many areas of photosynthesis.